apache/gravitino/docs/trino-connector/catalog-postgresql.md

 ## Basic usage examples

 First, you need to create a metalake and catalog in Gravitino.
-For example, create a new metalake named `test` and create a new catalog named `postgresql_test` using the `postgresql` provider.
+For example, create a new metalake named `test` and create a new catalog named `postgresql_test` using the `jdbc-postgresql` provider.
+And configure the Metalake `test` into the `Graviton connector`.
 For More information about the PostgreSQL catalog, please refer to [PostgreSQL catalog](../docs/jdbc-postgressql-catalog).

 ```bash